salo-lab/salo-lab.github.io/index.md

 # Our mission

-We study how lipid flux builds cellular architecture using in-cell structural biology at nanoscale resolution..
+We investigate how lipid flux shapes cellular architecture, combining advanced cell biology with in-cell structural biology at nanoscale resolution.

 {% include section.html %}

 ## Highlights

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+We study how organelles form, remodel, and coordinate metabolic decisions, using cryo-CLEM, cryo-ET, and live-cell imaging approaches.

 {%
   include button.html